 I am also attracted to them because of my religious upbringing, which is Episcopalian, handed down to me from my grandfather, a minister, through my mother.
 Growing up, my family attended church regularly until my sister and I were confirmed, and then began to fall off to holiday attendance.
 I have spiritual leanings, but am not religious in any organized religion sense.

-As I move about, I am attracted to, but keep my distance from the churches.
-They are familiar objects in the landscape that speak to childhood and cultural memories with their connection-to-god-above symbolism.
-Still, I have never been comfortable with anything more than brief visits with the communities that gather inside them, so it is a wary kind of distance I keep from them.
+As I move about, I am aware of, but keep my distance from the churches.
+I am like a moth, attracted to, be wary of, the flame.
+The steeples are familiar objects in the landscape that speak to childhood and cultural memories with their connection-to-god-above symbolism.
+Still, I have never been comfortable with any more than brief visits with the communities that gather inside them.

 The arms length distance I have kept, in these pictures and throughout my life, has transformed them into a presence that both reassures and threatens as I remember childhood and confront the consequential and, to me, problematic role Christianity plays in American politics and culture.